llaske/sugarizer-server/README.md

     npm install

-To test the API, run following command in `terminal`.
+To test the API, run the following command in `terminal`.

     npm test

-To generate docs, run following command in `terminal`.
+To generate docs, run the following command in `terminal`.

     apidoc -i api/controller -o docs/www/